humerbenjamin/humerbenjamin.github.io/resume.md

 # Work Experience

+## Experimental Plasma Physics Data Analyst: General Fusion (May 2024 - September 2025)
+General Fusion Inc. (Vancouver, B.C.)
+* Ran simulations in OpenFOAM for the LM26 prototype reactor
+* Worked on data analysis for the PI-3 Plasma Injector

-## Data Analyst and Engineer: Ocean Dynamics Lab (May 2023 - Present)
+## Data Analyst and Engineer: Ocean Dynamics Lab (May 2023 - September 2023)
 University of British Columbia Dept. of Earth, Ocean, and Atmospheric Science (Vancouver, B.C.)
 * Worked as an engineer developing systems to help measure turbulent dynamics on a saltwater freshwater interface
 * Integration of new electronics systems into existing drifter technology, seen on the [drifters website](https://drifters.eoas.ubc.ca/)